-Wrong site surgery is a medical error that should never happen, not a medical risk that the patient must accept.
-Legally, it qualifies under the principle of res ipsa loquitur, under which the surgeon and hospital would be presumed negligent.
+Wrong site surgery is a medical error that should never happen.
+It is not a medical risk that the patient must accept.
+Legally, it qualifies under the principle of res ipsa loquitur, under which the surgeon and hospital would be presumed negligent, meaning in a lawsuit against the surgeon and hospital, the law is on the patient’s side.

 Attorney Fred Pritzker discusses one of his malpractice cases: